DSHIVAAY-23/rust_interview_prep/sorting_and_searching_algo.md

-# Sorting and Searching Algorithms

-This repository provides a collection of sorting and searching algorithms implemented in Rust, along with explanations and code examples.

----

 ## Sorting Algorithms

 Sorting algorithms are techniques used to arrange elements in a defined order, generally **ascending** or **descending**.

-### Common Sorting Algorithms:

 1. **Merge Sort**
    - **Explanation**: A divide-and-conquer algorithm that recursively divides the array and merges the sorted halves..
    - **Time Complexity**: O(n log n) (all cases)..